 Our reports are web based using Horizon Software published by Carson Dunlop.
 One of the leading software reporting companies in the field of home Inspections, with color photos and illustrations that make your report easy to download, share and read .

-· When you leave your home prepared to be away for 2 – 3 hours for a typical sized house.
+· When you leave your home prepare to be away for 2 – 3 hours for a typical sized house.
 During the inspection not only will the inspector be there, but also your buyers and their agent might be present as well.
 This may be very stressful for you as the home owner and it is best to be away.
 If you do decide to stay please don’t attempt to refute negative comments or negotiate with the buyers.
 Your time to explain and negotiate will come after the buyer’s agent has responded to your agent about the inspection findings.

 · Remove all cars parked in your garage /carport make sure they are not blocking access to doors, closets, cabinets, electrical panels, or drop down attic stairs

 · Replace any burnt out light bulbs on the property, including both indoors and outdoors.
 A light that does not function will be labeled as not working or unable to determine if functional.

 · Do not try to cover up problems hoping the inspector will not find them.